How to Initiate A Project With SharePoint [+ Free Template]

 SharePoint is a great tool for collaboration but it takes time to configure a basic site for project management.
 The Free SharePoint Project Management Template provides key project management capabilities straight out of the box, including:

 - The project homepage with key project metrics, status icons, and ‘Tasks by Status’ chart

 - Project Wiki with project management guidance.

 All you need to do is download and install the Template before creating your first project site – no coding or configuration required.

 There are three simple steps to download and install the template from the BrightWork website.

 - Complete and submit a short form to download the version of the free template suitable for your SharePoint environment in a zip file.
 The Free Template runs on SharePoint 2010/2013/2016/2019 and SharePoint Online.

 - Install the template in your SharePoint environment following the steps in the online guide.

 - Using the installed template, launch your first project.

-Editor’s Note: This post was originally published in March 2016 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in November 2018 and has been updated for freshness, accuracy, and comprehensiveness.